 Upgrading everything, engine-wise, will give the Mustang enough power to embarrass drag cars twice or thrice its sticker price.

 The Ford Mustang RTR has a wide body kit and black RTR wheels to complete its go-fast looks.
 As an added benefit, it also makes an epic drift car if you’re looking for something that ticks multiple boxes.

 Aerodromo Drag Strip Standing Mile: 18.2 seconds

 7. Hotwheels Bone Shaker

-The Hotwheels Bone Shaker is one of the few Hotwheels cars ever to be converted into a real-world concept car.
+The Hotwheels Bone Shaker is one of the few Hot Wheels cars ever converted into real-world concept cars.

 Picture Car Warehouse built a real-life Bone Shaker using a Corvette C6 chassis and slapped on a 5.7-liter V8 engine that produces 402 horsepower and 398 lb-ft of torque.
 Power gets sent to the rear wheels via a six-speed transmission.